Healthy Eating - How To Do It

 Eating healthy is about more than looking good in a bandage dress.
 It's about looking after your health and wellbeing too.

-At The Kewl Shop, we're not nutritionists, but we're full of common sense and can make rational decisions about what is healthy for us or not.
+At The Kewl Blog, we're not nutritionists, but we're full of common sense and can make rational decisions about what is healthy for us or not.
 We've spent a long time researching foods and eating behaviors because we're curious about eating healthy.
 We want to understand how to improve our eating habits and to feel good about our bodies.

 In short, we've decided to take responsibility for what we eat.

 In this article, we share healthy eating knowledge from our research and common sense eating habits.
 We aim to inspire you to feel right about your shape and improve the way you eat.

 The Basics of Healthy Eating